-Interestingly, last year GECAS appeared to recognise that the leasing cycle is close to its peak by selling 41 aircraft to a new entity called Genesis Lease, which was floated on the New York stock exchange (see page 11).
+Interestingly, last year GECAS appeared to recognise that the leasing cycle is close to its peak by selling 41 aircraft to a new entity called Genesis Lease, which was floated on the New York stock exchange (see below).
 Soon afterward, in January this year, GECAS announced an order for 39 Boeing aircraft — 24 737- 800s and 15 777s, with delivery of all aircraft in 2008–2010, while orders for six 777Fs and 60 A320s were revealed at the Paris air show.
 GECAS’s current order book stands at 89 Boeing aircraft (64 737s, two 747s and 23 777s) and 88 Airbus aircraft (18 A319s and 70 A320s).
 ILFC, a subsidiary of US financial services giant AIG, has a portfolio of 1,007 aircraft, 894 of which are fully owned and the rest either on finance leases or managed on behalf of clients.
 The overall total has increased by more than 100 aircraft in just over a year, reflecting deliveries from the large amount of orders that ILFC had placed previously with both Airbus and Boeing.

 Based in California, ILFC now has 222 aircraft on outstanding order with the two manufacturers, for delivery through to 2015: 99 Airbus aircraft (25 A319s, 30 A320s, eight A321s, 10 A330s, 16 A350s and 10 A380s) and 123 Boeing aircraft (32 737–700s, eight 737–800s, nine 777- 300ERs and 74 787s — of which 63 aircraft were announced at the Paris air show in June).
 Though this total has come down considerably from the 360 aircraft it had on order back in 2004, this is still the largest order book of any lessor, and sources in the US indicate that ILFC is soon to announce an order for another 50 787s.